SearchSG/dev-portal-admin-portal-docs/application-smartrecommend.md

     ![Create app](images/application/smart_recommend/banner_placement.png)
     ![Create app](images/application/smart_recommend/add_banner_placement.png)
     - Follow the [rules](application-smartrecommend#banner-placement-rules) to specify your banner placement.
+    - Follow the options below to define the banner position on your page:
+        - Auto-generated HTML marker: choose this option if you don’t have an existing recommendation banner on your webpage.
+A unique element ID will be generated automatically for you to add to your new html div element.
+        - Custom HTML marker: choose this option if you intend to replace an existing banner on your webpage.
+        **Note:** The HTML marker must be unique.
+Validation also applies to banners in `disabled` status.
     - Follow the [steps](https://docs.developer.tech.gov.sg/docs/searchsg-onboarding-guide/onboarding-for-smartrecommend?id=onboarding-for-smartrecommend) for detailed instructions to complete your onboarding.

 9. Click on “View my SmartRecommend banners” to access your banner listing page.